Daonuts French Butter Pastry

 6 Tb unsalted butter, chopped, at room temp

-1 Tb oil, coconut oil or any vegetable oil
+1 Tb oil, use coconut oil for the flakiest crust

 3 Tb water